Qsiv/RideShare/README.md

 RideShare
 =========

-Android Carpooling application - Class project, not for public use.
+Android Carpooling application - Class project (team of 4), not for public use.